 me pull in changes and squash or rewrite commits that don’t tell the right story.

-If I finish the day with work unfinished, which happens often, I write myself a note describing what’s left, such as “cleanup CSS open PR.”
-I use an executable called figlet for this job, which prints my note in the terminal, where I’m most likely to look in the morning.
+If I end the day with work unfinished, which happens often, I write myself a note describing what’s left, such as “cleanup CSS open PR.”
+I use an executable called figlet for this job, which prints my note in the terminal, where I’ll see it in the morning.

 $ figlet "OPEN PR"